jonathanbcsouza/gitlab-contributions-importer/README.md

    pip install selenium
    ```

-2. **BeautifulSoup4**: Essential for parsing HTML content.
+2. **BeautifulSoup4**: For HTML content parsing.
    ```bash
    pip install beautifulsoup4
    ```

 #### Additional Tools

-- **Selenium WebDriver**: The `gitlab_page_scraper.py` script needs the Selenium WebDrive.
+- **Selenium WebDriver**: `contributions_page_scraper.py` relies on this.

-- **Git Configuration**: Before using the `contributions_register.py` script, verify your local git configuration and GitHub repository initialization.
+- **Git Configuration**: Ensure you've configured git locally and initialized your GitHub repository before using `contributions_register.py`.

 #### Optional

-- **Virtual Environment**: It's recommended to operate Python scripts in a virtual environment to prevent version clashes and maintain system Python integrity.
-Consider tools like `virtualenv` or the native `venv` module.
+- **Virtual Environment**: It's always a good practice to run Python scripts in a virtual environment to avoid version conflicts and keep your system Python clean.
+You can use tools like `virtualenv` or the built-in `venv` module.

-  Create a virtual environment:
+  Set up a virtual environment:

   ```bash
   python -m venv myenv